 In Halton, when a Housing/Council Tax Benefit form is completed, this automatically entitles child(ren) in the family to receive free school meals.
 The Council inform the Student Services Team and the school of the child’s entitlement to free school meals.

 Parents in receipt of Child Tax Credit are required to complete a free school meal application form, and it is vital that the application form is completed to allow additional funding to be released to the school.

 How will the impact of the spending of the Pupil Premium be measured?

-To monitor progress on attainment, new measures will be included in the performance tables that will capture the achievement of students covered by the Pupil Premium.
 At The Heath, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment, will be used to inform student progress and enable the early identification of need, support and appropriate intervention.